 As a member of the European Union the UK makes payments, or contributions, to the EU budget.
 The UK also receives funding, or receipts, from the EU.
 The EU provides funding for various agricultural, social, economic development and competitiveness programmes.

-The UK receives a rebate from the EU which is deducted from its contribution.
+The UK receives a rebate from the EU which reduces its contribution.
 The rebate aims to correct the issue of the UK making relatively large net contributions to the EU.

-There are different measures of the funds the UK receives from the EU.
-The above figure of £2.8 billion includes only funding allocated directly to the UK government to manage.
-However, the European Commission also provides other funding directly to UK organisations, often following a competitive process.
-In recent years these funds have been worth around £1 billion - £1.5 billion to the UK.
-Accounting for these receipts results in the UK making an average net contribution of £7.1 billion between 2010 and 2014.
+There are different ways to measure the funds the UK receives from the EU.
+The above figure of £4.3 billion includes only funding allocated to UK government to manage.
+However, the European Commission also allocates funding directly to UK organisations, often following a competitive process.
+In recent years these funds have been worth around £1 billion - £2 billion to the UK.
+Accounting for these receipts results in the UK making an average net contribution of £7.9 billion between 2013 and 2017.

 The UK will remain a member of the EU until its departure has been negotiated and will continue to contribute to the EU budget until it formally leaves.